LearningSys/nips18/index.md

 ## Call for Papers

-We invite participation in the Systems for ML Workshop which will be held in conjunction with NIPS 2018 in Montreal, Canada.
+We invite participation in the Systems for ML Workshop which will be held in conjunction with NeurIPS 2018 in Montreal, Canada.

 * **Submission Deadline:** October 19, 2018 11.59pm PST
 * **Author Notification Deadline:** ~~November 9, 2018~~ November 12, 2018